Nýdek: Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sport

 Nýdek has a tradition of winter sports.
 In 1933, a ski jumping hill was built here, which still works today.

 Sights

 The most important historical monument is the Church of Saint Nicholas, built in 1576.

-An observation tower is located on the Velká Čantoryje hill.
+An observation tower is located on the Velká Čantoryje mountain.
+It belongs to the most visited tourist destinations in the Moravian-Silesian Region.